 People always ask us how we could afford to take a year off and travel the world?
 Actually, by using some of the strategies below, our money went a lot further than we expected.
-Full disclosure, Caitlin and I both demand relatively high standards of living, so had we been able to tolerate 10-hour bus rides, sharing rooms with 10 strangers, and eating rice and beans most days, we could've cut our costs even further.
+Full disclosure, I tend to demand relatively high standards of living, so had we been able to tolerate 10-hour bus rides, sharing rooms with 10 strangers, and eating rice and beans most days, we could've cut our costs even further.
 Although it is hard to quantify, I think having $15,000 dollars saved per person or $20,000 per couple (including health insurance) can easily give you a year's worth of adventure that you'll never forget!
 Here is how we saved money throughout this past year:

 1. Give up your expenses at home